Back to Learn

 Large Language Model (LLM)

 A type of AI trained on massive amounts of text to understand and generate human-like language.
+It predicts the most likely next word in a sequence — which is why it can sound fluent without actually understanding what it's saying.

 Prompt